Emmanuel-Bolanos/sw-movies-list-with-react/readme.md

 - [X] Add a Panel to the User Interface where you will show the movie details selected by clicking on the See Details button of each movie.
 - [X] In the details panel show the title, director, producer, opening_crawl and the list of characters of the movie.
 - [X] To pull the details of the movie characters perform a GET request for each character.
-- [ ] Push your project to your repo and add the link to the repo on this activity

 Feel free to stylize your App and add/improve the functionality.